 - 1.1.
 The Gosport Borough Local Plan 2011-2029 (GBLP) was adopted by the Council on 14th October 2015.
 The new development promoted by the GBLP requires various types of infrastructure to support it.
 The Council has prepared this Infrastructure Delivery Plan (IDP) which sets out the latest identified scheme details, lead providers, costings and timescales (where these are known).
 The IDP is a 'living document' which is updated on a regular basis as new information becomes available about the progress of identified schemes as well as new infrastructure proposals.
 The IDP Report links to the Infrastructure Assessment Report (2014) which was prepared as evidence for the Local Plan. - 1.2.
 The IDP is divided into a number of key infrastructure areas including: transport, education, community facilities and open space.
 The document represents a snap shot at a particular point in time and will be updated as schemes are completed and new information about future schemes becomes available.
-The base period for information in this IDP is 1 April 2022 to 31 March 2023 unless specifically stated. - 1.3.
-A new Infrastructure Assessment Report was prepared in 2021 to support the draft Gosport Borough Local Plan 2038 and takes into account the latest long term infrastructure requirements beyond 2029 and the findings of the Solent Local Enterprise Partnership (LEP) Gosport Infrastructure Investment Plan (February 2019).
-Both documents can be found on the Council's evidence section for the draft Gosport Borough Local Plan 2038: www.gosport.gov.uk/gblp2038evidence - 1.4.
+The base period for information in this IDP is 1 April 2023 to 31 March 2024 unless specifically stated. - 1.3.
 The Council also publishes an Infrastructure Funding Statement (IFS).
 The IFS is published annually and sets out how the money collected to provide infrastructure within Gosport Borough has and will be used in the future.
-This IDP is an appendix to the IFS and both are available online: www.gosport.gov.uk/infrastructure - 1.5 Please note a list of abbreviations used in the following tables is included at the end of this document.
+This IDP is an appendix to the IFS and both are available online: www.gosport.gov.uk/infrastructure - 1.4.
+Please note a list of abbreviations used in the following tables is included at the end of this document.